vasavi168/docs/v2/sms/pull-dlr.md

 {endpoint}sms/status?id=469ea920-ccd1-4a39-b728-c0b6f15f6aa6:1
 ```

-You can send sms using `POST` or `GET` methods, GET method requires data should be url_encoded.
+You can send sms using `GET` method.
+GET method requires data should be url_encoded.

 #### ACCEPTED PARAMETERS